Sandia-OpenSHMEM/SOS/scripts/docker/README.md

 enables the PRRTE Server.
 This is mostly used to run SOS tests when the GNI provider has been enabled in the Libfabric build.
-When testing on the GNI provider uncomment out the lines under "Start PRRTE Server and use prun to run tests" to build a container which runs "make check" on the PRRTE Server.
+When testing on the GNI provider uncomment the lines under "Start PRRTE server and use prun to run tests" to build a container which runs "make check" on the PRRTE server.